OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:18

-Everyone who falls on that stone will be broken to pieces; but on whomever it falls, it will crush him.”
+Everyone who stumbles over that stone will be broken; but on whomever it falls, it will crush him.”

 ## Luke 20:19